j-zavala/py-echo-server/README.md

 5. Customizable Port: Allows users to specify the port number, facilitating testing on different network configurations.

-6. Logging: Implements basic logging to track incoming connections and messages for debugging and monitoring purposes.

-7. Graceful Shutdown: Includes mechanisms for properly closing connections and shutting down the server.
+6. Graceful Shutdown: The server and client can be safely stopped using keyboard interrupts (e.g., `Ctrl+C`).

 This Echo Server serves as an excellent starting point for learning about network programming, debugging network issues, and testing client applications.
 It can be particularly useful in scenarios such as: